openresty/lua-resty-balancer/README.markdown

 --------
 **syntax:** `id, new_index = obj:next(old_index)`

-If we may have chance to retry when the first `id`(server) doesn't work well, then we can use `obj:next` to get the next `id`.
+If we have chance to retry when the first `id`(server) doesn't work well, then we can use `obj:next` to get the next `id`.

 The new `id` may be the same as the old one.